PierreChouteau/DeepLearningWithAudio/utilities/dlwa/README.md

 #### DDSP:

-For the DDSP model, 2 different scripts can be use with custom arguments or extra_arguments.
-If you want to use them, you will need to use it as follows:
+For the DDSP model, 2 different scripts can be use with custom arguments or extra arguments.
+If you want to use them, you will need to run it as follows:

-Note:
+__Note__:
 - The values below are the one that is used without changing custom arguments.
 - All the custom arguments are required by the script.
 So if you want to change one of them, you will need to use the full command line, with all the custom argument.